kumaran-R/Bank-Marketing-Analysis/README.md

 ![png](Case%20Studies_files/Case%20Studies_14_0.png)

-Categorical features "job", "marital", "education", "default", "loan" are having the value 'unknown' which can be considered as missing value but in a real setting these values may not able to obtain so we treat them as a separate value.
+Categorical features "job", "marital", "education", "default", "loan" are having the value 'unknown' which can be considered as missing values.
+But in a real setting these values may not be able to obtain.
+So we treat them as a separate value.

-"marital" is having a very low number of 'unknown' values count.
+"marital" is having a very low number of 'unknown' values.

-"default" is has credit in default feature which is argueably have a value "unknown" as a recorded value.
+"default" is a details of credit in default feature which is argueably have a value "unknown" as a recorded value.

-Hence , we do not remove or impute "unknown" values for the features and we treat 'unknown' as another value for the variables.
+Hence , we do not remove or impute "unknown" values for the features and we treat 'unknown' as another value for the above variables.

 ## Helper function

-Here we analyze the success rate with categorical variables and analyze the success rate of each value in that category.
+Here we analyze the success rate with categorical variables for each value in that category.

 ```python